Michael E. Long: HVCC

 The 2020-2021 season was cancelled due to the COVID-19 pandemic.
 During the 2021-2022 season, the Vikings started out 6-5, but won 10 of their next 11.
 They finished the season with a final record of 16-7.
 During the season, Mike Long became the second all-time winningest coach in HVCC history.

 The 2022-2023 season saw the Vikings sweep the season series against Herkimer for the first time in over a decade, and they were winners of their first 5 games against nationally ranked opponents, including back-to-back wins over Corning and Genessee, who were both ranked in the top 5 at the time.
 Trevor Green won National Player of the Week after recording a triple double against Genessee, as the Vikings burst into the national rankings and would see themselves ranked as high as 6 nationally.
 They earned a first round bye for the NJCAA Region 3 tournament and beat Herkimer in the quarter finals.
 They would go on to lose to Mohawk Valley in the semi-final round to finish the year 17-10.
 Trevor Green finished his career 4th all time in HVCC's scoring records and become only the 5th player to reach the 1,000 point plateau.

+The 2023-2024 season was Long’s most challenging at HVCC.
+Despite a paltry 9-18 final record, the team went 6-2 in their last eight regular season games and clinched the 8 seed in the NJCAA Region 3 playoffs.
+They hosted their opening round game against Columbia Greene Community College and won, securing a spot in the Quarterfinals.
+They lost in the quarterfinal round to Herkimer College, ending their campaign.